vectorgrp/XCPlite/docs/CAL_RCU.md

 }

 // Single threaded publish
-// Tries to publish pending changes to the ECU, return true on success
+// Tries to publish pending changes collected in the xcp_page to the ECU application, returns true on success, when there was a free page available
+// Success means, that the changes will become visible in the future locks of the ECU application threads
-// Called cyclically to publish pending changes.
-It is also called when consistency hold is released. function try_publish(segment) -> bool {
+// Called cyclically to try to make progress in publishing pending calibration changes.
+// It is also called blocking until success, when consistency hold (end transaction) is released. function try_publish(segment) -> bool {

-    // Try allocate a new xcp page if (free_page == NULL || free_page_hazard ) {
+    // Try allocate a new xcp page if (free_page (acquire) == NULL || free_page_hazard ) {
         return false  // No free page available yet
     }

-    // allocate the free page
+    // Allocate the free page
     xcp_page_new = free_page;
     free_page = NULL;